 The Amalfi Coast, unlike most beach-centric destinations, probably isn’t on top of most lists for Christmas vacations.
 This isn’t a tropical climate we’re talking about, so the weather over the Christmas holidays is likely to be chilly and rainy – not exactly conducive to suntanning – and some of the tourist infrastructure is going to be closed for the off-season.
-Still, if you’re not looking for a sun-soaked holiday and just want to experience a bit of the Italian Christmas spirit, the Amalfi Coast and Naples may be good options to consider.
+Still, if you’re not looking for a sun-soaked holiday and just want to experience a bit of the Italian Christmas spirit, Christmas on the Amalfi Coast and Naples may be good options to consider.

 Visiting just about any city in Italy during the Christmas holidays can be a magical experience.
 But for year-round Christmas spirit, you can’t quite beat Naples.
 This is, after all, a city with a street that’s affectionately known as “Christmas Alley” by locals and visitors alike.
 Here’s what to expect from a Christmas trip to Naples.